 - Director Tenure.
 Directors are re-elected each year and the Board does not believe it should establish term limits because directors who have developed increasing insight into Alphabet and its operations over time provide an increasing contribution to the Board as a whole.
 To ensure the Board continues to generate new ideas and to operate effectively, the Nominating and Corporate Governance Committee shall monitor performance and take steps as necessary regarding continuing director tenure.

 - Directors Who Change Their Present Job Responsibility.
-Any Director who experiences a material change in his/her job responsibilities or the position he/she held when he/she came on the Board should deliver a notice of such change in status to the Executive Chairman of the Board and/or the Lead Independent Director.
+Any Director who experiences a material change in his/her job responsibilities or the position he/she held when he/she came on the Board should deliver a notice of such change in status to the Chairman of the Board and/or the Lead Independent Director.
 The Nominating and Corporate Governance Committee will then evaluate whether the individual continues to satisfy the Board’s membership criteria in light of his/her new occupational status and shall recommend to the Board the action, if any, to be taken with respect to such individual.

 Principal Duties of the Board of Directors

 To Oversee Management and Evaluate Strategy.
 The fundamental responsibility of the directors is to exercise their business judgment to act in what they reasonably believe to be the best interests of Alphabet and its stockholders.
 It is the duty of the Board to oversee management’s performance to ensure that Alphabet operates in an effective, efficient and ethical manner in order to produce value for Alphabet’s stockholders.
 The Board also evaluates Alphabet’s overall strategy and monitors Alphabet’s performance against its operating plan and against the performance of its peers.